snowman07/portfolio-public/intermediate-app-dev-project/ReadMe.md

 ## About the project

+> This project is an overall implementation of the course objectives.
+Below are the things learnt from this course.

 - Implement On-Line Transaction processing in a web application.
 - Implement Command-Query Responsibility Segregation (CQRS) to support businessprocesses.
 - Apply techniques for effective workflows in a web environment for an enhanced UserExperience (UX Design Principles).